A post by Lady Felicity

 The ATV (all-terrain vehicle – which in this case mean quad-bike) tour had me a bit apprehensive as I cannot drive and have never ridden a bike (unless you count Greg’s Stage-Tricycle!).

-After a quick practise (despite what Greg tries to make out in the video, ‘Turkey – Fairy Chimneys and Underground Cities’) on their test track I was confident enough to give the tour a go, so long as Greg and our guide didn’t mind my cautious approach.
+After a quick practise (despite what Greg tries to make out in the video, ‘Turkey – Fairy Chimneys and Underground Cities, available on the links at the end of this post)‘ on their test track I was confident enough to give the tour a go, so long as Greg and our guide didn’t mind my cautious approach.

 Our tour lasted two hours and included a visit to the areas main valleys: Rose Valley, Girls Monastery, Red Valley, Swords Valley and Love Valley.
 At each of these valleys we would park up and hop off of our ATV’s for a quick look around and a picture or two before carrying on to the next one.